matthague/imageProcessing/README.md

 **If you do not have a testing image--images/camera.png, images/butterfly.png, images/moon.png, or images/barn.png--can be used by copying them to your working/build directory.**

-If you need to convert an image to .pxa format, you can do `python3 pixelExtractor.py inputfilename.png` to get a `inputfilename.pxa` file.
+If you need to convert an image to .pxa format, you can run `python3 pixelExtractor.py inputfilename.png` to get a `inputfilename.pxa` file.
 Note: Most file formats are supported via the Python Image Library (PIL), so you can use .jpeg, .png, etc.

 To just add additive white gaussian noise w/ std. deviation 20
 ```./imageProcessing inputfilename.pxa outputfilename.out 1 0 20```